Q: What is The Red Backpack Fund?

 A: GlobalGiving will select 200 recipients every grant cycle from a group of eligible organizations that submit an application.
 We will announce recipients each month, May through September.

-Q: I applied during the April cycle, when will I be notified regarding my application’s status?
+Q: I applied for The Red Backpack Fund, when will I be notified regarding my application’s status?

 Q: Who is reviewing applications?

 A: The GlobalGiving team is responsible for all applicant moderation and has assembled a 100% women-led team to lead reviews.
 The team includes, but is not limited to grant specialists, social workers, and female entrepreneurs, as well as monitoring and evaluation experts and customer experience analysts.

 Q: Are applications reviewed on a rolling basis?